 We are looking for a youth worker who has a solid track record of supporting young people into employment and/or training.
 With the ability to work independently, in an organised manner, and is passionate about supporting vulnerable young people.

 We are eager to encourage entrepreneurship amongst our cohort, so expertise in this area will prove beneficial.

-In return, you can expect a salary in line with the London real living wage, support and training, generous leave allowance and staff pension scheme.
+In return, you can expect a competitive salary, generous leave allowance and staff pension scheme.

 1 Duties and key responsibilities

 - Develop relationships with ‘hard-to-reach’ young people, primarily through detached youth work and Ignite projects, informal contact, and mentoring projects in and outside of schools/colleges, during the day and in the evenings.

 - Undertake one-to-one work supporting young people, providing information, advice, and guidance, and supporting them to engage/re-engage in education, training, and employment